 Partial solar eclipse enthralls stargazers

+The partial solar eclipse in Kolkata was viewed by students, teachers and general museum visitors from the rooftop of the Birla Industrial and Technological Museum (BITM) premises on Tuesday afternoon.
+The last solar eclipse of 2022 started in the afternoon at 4.52 pm and lasted for about 11 minutes.

-Astronomical telescopes at Hanle in Ladakh, Nainital in Uttarakhand and several amateur and professional astronomers watched the eclipse that began at 4:17 pm as the moon started covering the solar disc.
+Astronomical telescopes at Hanle in Ladakh, Nainital in Uttarakhand and several amateur and professional astronomers watched the eclipse.

 The partial solar eclipse was observed in several parts of the country with Srinagar witnessing the maximum obscuration of the solar disc at 55 per cent.
 In Delhi 43 per cent of the solar disc was covered by the shadow of the moon, Jammu (52 per cent), Bengaluru (9.9 per cent), Kochi (5.1 per cent).